ioncodes/JodelAPI/README.md

 # Posting

-PostJodel(string message, string color) --> message is the text to post and color is optional; you can pass the background color, but it must be one of the official ones.
+PostJodel(string message) --> message is the text to post

 TODO: PostComment

 # Access Token

-With GenerateAccessToken you will be able to generate a new token; it's not working at the moment.
+We were able to reverse their new Authentication system and now GenerateAccessToken() works!
+It returns a string containing the token.
+Keep in mind that spamming the function will get your IP banned!

 # Helpers